yowainwright/developer-ci-benefits/docs/02-what-is-ci.md

 ### Testing code

-Unit tests, acceptance tests, linting, types provide information about code quality.
-These scripts/code define whether the quality of the code is of quality mergable into a production branch.
-None of these scripts/code resides within production.
-It is closely paired with code that will be compiled into production code.
-It it typically run with scripts or
+Unit tests, acceptance tests, linting, and types provide information about code quality.
+These bits of code (or scripts) define whether the quality is mergable into a production branch—before another developer even looks at any code changes!
+These bits of code do not exist in production.

 ### Runner Scripts

-While Testing code defines production code quality.
-Testing code does not build scripts for production or run tests in a maintainable or chronological way.
-Runner Scripts test code, compile code for production, and provide feedback loops so that engineers or systems can decide if code is production ready.
+While Testing code defines code quality.
+Testing code does not build code for production or run tests in a maintainable or chronological way.
+Runner Scripts run test code, compile code for production, and provide feedback loops so that engineers or systems can decide if code is production ready.